Atry/partials/SoftmaxLinearClassifier.ipynb.02.markdown

-﻿Like the previous course [GettingStarted](https://thoughtworksinc.github.io/DeepLearning.scala/demo/GettingStarted.html), we need to introduce each class of DeepLearning.scala.
+﻿Like the previous course [GettingStarted](https://thoughtworksinc.github.io/DeepLearning.scala/demo/GettingStarted.html), we need to import each class of DeepLearning.scala.